CLAS-205/wi25-site/docs/textbook/unit4/lesson19-anatomy/index.md

 | os occipitalis    | occipital bone (back of skull)    | nom (n.) - nom (a.)       |
 | os costae         | rib bone (lit., bone of the rib)  | nom (n.) - gen (n.)       |

+{: .note}
+> In graded assignments, you will need to translate Latin adjectives to English, rather than transliterating them.
+For example, **temporale** should rather be translated as "relating to the temple (of the head)" rather than as "temporal".

 ### Muscles

 The Latin word for muscle is *musculus* (genitive *musculi*).
 Similar to bones, the Latin names for most muscles formally begin with the word *musculus*.
 However, this also drops out in practice.
 For example, the *musculus biceps* is better known just as the *biceps* (a muscle in your upper arm).

 Unlike bones, though, most muscle names do not keep the word *musculus*.
 As such, you might imagine that the word *musculus* is secretly at the beginning of any muscle name that you see.

 Some muscle names also describe their function and how they move in the body.
+The Latin suffix **-or** creates a noun that typically performs an action.
 For example, a *compressor* is a muscle that *presses together* or contracts, while an *extensor* is a muscle that *stretches out* or extends.
 (Usually, you can figure out the meanings of these Latin compounds because of their resemblance to words in English.
 Barring that, you can always check individual roots!)

 Latin muscle names often follow a two-word pattern.
 In nominative-genitive patterns, the first word usually describes the type of muscle (or other distinguishing feature), and the second word usually describes where you would find the muscle.
 In nominative-nominative patterns, the order is usually reversed.
 The first word describes where to locate the muscle, while the second word describes a physical characteristic.
 Note the examples below: